gneuman/preventas/README.md

-## Postma.io Boilerplate
+## Sistema de Preventas de gnb.mx

-This is the template I used for postma.io and for most of my other projects.
+This is the template I used for gnb.mx and for most of my other projects.

 - /app contains the frontend build with Nuxt2, deployed to Vercel.com
 - /server contains the server build with NodeJS/Express, deployed to Render.com